cloudnative-pg/cloudnative-pg/docs/src/faq.md

 TODO

-How can instances be stopped or started ?
+How can instances be stopped or started?

 TODO
 -->